gongluck/CVIP/tools/command.md

 report
   -i, --input=
-    Input file name. (default: perf.data unless stdin is a fifo)
+    Input file name. (default: perf.data unless stdin is a fifo) list [tracepoint]
+  List all symbolic event types
+trace
+  This command will show the events associated with the target, initially syscalls, but other system events like pagefaults, task lifetime events, scheduling events, etc.
+  This is a live mode tool in addition to working with perf.data files like the other perf tools.
+Files can be generated using the perf record command but the session needs to include the raw_syscalls events (-e raw_syscalls:*).
+Alternatively, perf trace record can be used as a shortcut to automatically include the raw_syscalls events when writing events to a file.
+    -e, --expr, --event
+      List of syscalls and other perf events (tracepoints, HW cache events, etc) to show.
+Globbing is supported, e.g.: "epoll_*", "msg", etc. See perf list for a complete list of events.
+Prefixing with ! shows all syscalls but the ones specified.
+You may need to escape it.
+    --filter=<filter>
+      Event filter.
+This option should follow an event selector (-e) which selects tracepoint event(s).

 #追踪记录
 perf record -a -g [-p [pid]] [application] -o perf.data